 Approving Your Book for Sale

 Once your proof review is complete and you’re satisfied with the print quality, return to your KDP Bookshelf and click “Approve for sale” on your print title.
-Your book will typically be available for purchase on Amazon within 24–72 hours of approval.
-The proof copy approval step is irreversible in the sense that you can still upload revised files after approval if needed, but each revision requires a new review cycle and potentially another proof copy.
-Getting the production right before approval is always preferable to corrections after.
+Because the book has already passed KDP’s automated review, the post-approval step is faster than the initial review window — your book typically goes live on Amazon within a few hours to 24 hours of clicking Approve.
+Approval is not irreversible: you can still upload revised files after the book is live if you later catch a problem.
+But each revision triggers a new file review and may warrant another proof copy, so getting the production right before approval is always preferable to corrections after.

 The proof copy represents the last point in your production process where physical quality can be verified before readers encounter the book.
 It works best when the text inside the book has already been finalised and proofread — proof copy review should not be the stage at which you discover text errors.
 Vappingo’s manuscript proofreading service ensures your text is clean before your files are formatted and uploaded, so your proof copy review focuses entirely on production quality rather than discovering editorial errors that formatting has locked in.
-The Alliance of Independent Authors provides a detailed print production quality guide covering what to look for in proof copies at allianceindependentauthors.org — a useful supplementary checklist alongside the review framework above.
-For typographic and layout quality benchmarks in proof review, Joel Friedlander’s book design resources at thebookdesigner.com set out the professional standards self-published books should meet.
+Self Publishing Titans’ guide to ordering proof and author copies covers the practical mechanics in step-by-step detail — useful supplementary reading for authors working through the process for the first time.
+For a focused checklist of what to inspect once the proof arrives — text accuracy, print quality and colour, cover, headers and titles — BookBaby’s essential proof checklist sets out the inspection points self-published books should meet before approval.

 Arrive at Your Proof Copy with a Clean Manuscript